dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Trapsmith**: Used from the special abilities menu.
 Prompts the player to select an adjacent trap.
 Different traps can be disabled, triggered, re-enabled, or even rendered "friendly", depending on the trap.
 Some traps can be taken, and will appear in the inventory as items with 1 encumberance.
 When used, these items allow the player to place the trap on an adjacent space.
 Disabled traps now appear in levels, depending on your Cunning.

+⋅⋅⋅**Efficacy Unwitnessed**: All traps that deal damage now allow the "upgrade" action.
+This takes several turns and results in the trap dealing addtional damage according to the player's cunning.
+Disabled traps spawn more often.

 **Quick Hands**: Automatically activates when you draw a weapon, put one away, throw something, or spend a turn reloading.
 That action becomes instant.
 After it activates, it goes on cooldown for two turns.

 **River’s Current**: The base speed bonus from sprinting is increased (20->30).
 Sprinting is not unstealthy (Same hide/sneak malus as normal movement).
 Sprinting grants a dodge bonus for its duration.
 You suffer only 3 stacks of fatigue for each 5 rounds spent sprinting.